-The source of your drinking water is two wells in the Patapsco aquifer.
-Wells in this aquifer range in depth from 800 to 950 feet beneath the land's surface.
+The source of your drinking water is one well in the Patapsco Aquifer.
+Wells in this aquifer range in depth from 800 to 950 feet below the earth's surface.
 Our water comes from confined aquifers.
 The confining units are thick, impervious clay layers that lie above and below the water-bearing sand strata.
 We are very fortunate that these confining layers naturally protect our aquifers.
 The only treatment your water receives is the addition of chlorine as a precautionary disinfecting agent prior to entering your water distribution system.